massoncheg/forgejo-docs/docs/admin/command-line.md

    forgejo embedded extract - Extract resources

 USAGE:
-   forgejo embedded extract command [command options]
+   forgejo embedded extract [command options]

 COMMANDS:
    help, h  Shows a list of commands or help for one command